stac47/stac47.github.io/_drafts/ruby_and_curses_tutorial.md

 Generally, you will want to create several windows on the screen or access the *stdscr* in a more object oriented fashion.
 This is the purpose of the `Curses::Window` object.
 You can access the *stdscr* Window object thanks to the function `Curses.stdscr`.

+Many functions defined in `Curses` module like `addstr`, `getch` are simply a shortcut to the `Window.addstr` or `Window.getch` called on the *stdscr* Window object.
+Hence, until the end of this tutorial, we will talk only about the methods defined on `Window` object.

-The previous example could be rewritten as
+The previous example could be rewritten as follows:
-follows:

 {% highlight ruby %}
 require 'curses'